1.5. Duties of the Division of Archives and Records Service (63A-12-101)

 - Members of the SRC discuss proposed schedules in an open meeting and approve or reject them by majority vote.
 State Records Committee approval authorizes governmental entities to maintain and destroy records according to the schedule.

 - If approved, the general retention schedule gets posted on the Archives website and supersedes all previous general retention schedules for the applicable records.
-Those general retention schedules that it replaces are made obsolete and are linked with directions to the new general retention schedule.
+Those general retention schedules that it replaces are discontinued and are linked with directions to the new general retention schedule.

 The process for creating and approving a series-specific retention schedule for an agency includes the following steps: